protawn/synaps/README.md

 A tiny reactive DOM micro engine with declarative animation support.
 Built by Protawn, it delivers maximum power with minimum footprint.

 ## Overview
-SynapsJS binds JavaScript state directly to the DOM.
-When a state property changes, SynapsJS updates the DOM automatically.
-It can also animate those updates with precision.
+SynapsJS binds JavaScript state directly to the DOM and updates markup in response to API interactions.
+It does this without templates, without directives, without components, and without virtual DOM.
+Your HTML stays HTML.
+Your JavaScript stays JavaScript.
+The concerns remain permanently separated.

-- No templates.
+SynapsJS is designed for developers who want reactive UI behavior without the weight of a framework and who value clarity, simplicity, and true separation of concerns.

-- No directives.
+## What SynapsJS Solves
-- No virtual DOM.
+Modern UI tools claim to separate concerns, but they never truly do.
+Templates mix HTML and JavaScript.
+Directives mix HTML and JavaScript.
+Components mix HTML and JavaScript.
+Virtual DOM mixes HTML and JavaScript.
+Hydration mixes HTML and JavaScript.

-- No build step.
+SynapsJS finally achieves the separation that everyone talked about but never delivered.

-- Just JavaScript.
+SynapsJS updates markup in response to API data without re rendering, without templating, and without embedding logic inside markup.
+Your HTML remains declarative.
+Your JavaScript remains imperative.
+The two never bleed into each other.

-SynapsJS is designed for developers who want reactive UI behavior without the weight of a full framework and value simplicity, readability, and ease of adoption.
+This makes SynapsJS ideal for API driven interfaces, dashboards, forms, and SPAs that want perfect SEO because all markup is present at load.

 ## Key Features
 ### Reactive State